 When should I enroll as a group member and self employed?

 You can enroll as a group member and self employed when you provide healthcare services as an employee of another provider.
 (As a group member and self employed practitioner, you only reassign some of your benefits to the provider you are employed with).

 How should I enroll if I have multiple sole ownerships?

-If you have multiple sole ownerships, and you have not enrolled in Medicare as a practitioner before, select New Application from the My Enrollments page and then select the sole owner option from the Applicant Description Page.
+If you have multiple sole ownerships, and you have not enrolled in Medicare as a practitioner before, select the Create Initial Enrollment Application from the My Associates page or the My Enrollments page and then select the sole owner option from the Applicant Description Page.
 Proceed through the set of questions.
 This will create both a practitioner and organization enrollment record for the sole ownership.
 If you have previously enrolled in Medicare as a sole owner, you can select the existing practitioner enrollment from the My Enrollments page.
 Select Change of Information and then select Yes that you are changing the physical location.
 You will then be asked if you are adding a new business for which you are the Sole Owner.
 This will allow you to enroll the new PA, PC, LLC for which you are the sole owner.
 You should do this for each sole ownership business you have.

 How should I enroll if I have multiple businesses that I own/lease (the practitioner and business are legally the same)?

-If you are a practitioner that owns multiple businesses, you will need to create a new application for each business.
+If you are a practitioner who owns multiple businesses, you will need to create a new application for each business.
 The practitioner must use a different TIN for each business for billing purposes if they are in the same state.
-For each new business with a different TIN, select New Application from the My Enrollments page to create a new application for that sole proprietorship.
+For each new business with a different TIN, select the Create Initial Enrollment Application button from the My Associates page or the My Enrollments page to create a new application for that sole proprietorship.

 If I am a DMEPOS Supplier and I have a new Business location, can I add this location to an existing enrollment?